StevensSEC/softe.club/src/articles/events/react-native-expo-workshop.md

 }
 ```

 `useState()` is a React hook - do not worry too much about it for now if you do not know what that is.
 Just know that when the value stored in `currentColor` changes, this will cause the app to re-render, and that passing `0` as an argument makes it the starting value of `currentColor`.
 We also need to import it.
-Add this line underneath line 1;
+Add this line underneath line 1:

 ```tsx
 import { useState } from "react";
 ```

 Now we add the actual logic.
-So far, we have left the `onPress` prop with an empty function, but this is where our logiv should go, since this code will be run each time the button is pressed (this is called an "event handler").
+So far, we have left the `onPress` prop with an empty function, but this is where our logic should go.
+This code will be run each time the button is pressed (this is called an "event handler").
 We want our button's current color to change from the first to the second color, the second to the third color, and the third to the first color in a cycle.
 We can achieve this by incrementing `currentColor` and performing a modulo operation on it, and then storing the result in `currentColor`.
 Take a look at the code below:

 ```tsx
 export default function TabOneScreen({ navigation }: RootTabScreenProps<"TabOne">) {